willianantunes/willianantunes.com/content/blog/2021/04/2021-04-19-why-did-i-create-a-blog-from-scratch.md

 ## When you study technologies through playgrounds, leave them open-source

-Isn't it amazing when you need to create/build something and you find a playground project out there that you can base your own?
+Isn't it amazing when you need to create/build something and you find a playground project out there that you can base your work from?
 Apart from that, when you create an open-source project, that can be used as your portfolio too.
 So use it wisely!
 Sell yourself!

 ## Final words and honest advice